wp-plugins/participants-database/readme.txt

 == Changelog ==

+= 1.2.6 =
+* bug fix for blank dates resolving to UNIX time 0

 = 1.2.5 =
 * added "link" form element for storing a link with link text
 * added "make link" setting to make URLs clickable